-TALK2NICE volunteers provide a sense of community for older adults experiencing increased social isolation due to COVID-19Categories: Alumni in the News, Faculty in the News
+TALK2NICE volunteers provide a sense of community for older adults experiencing increased social isolation due to COVID-19Categories: Alumni + Friends, Faculty

 When the public was told to practice social distancing to slow the spread of COVID-19, leaders at the National Institute for Care of the Elderly (NICE) knew that older adults — many of whom were already struggling with loneliness — would likely suffer.

 In response, it set up TALK2NICE, a phone line and virtual community of volunteers from across Canada who regularly check in with older adults at risk to ensure they have up-to-date information and are able to navigate the systems set up to help them.
 In addition to providing the older adults with a sense of community, the volunteers — which include a number of FIFSW social work students — help ensure they have access to counseling and support by trained social workers.

 Jason Ferreirinha (MSW 2020), an FIFSW graduate who pursued the Master of Social Work program’s gerontology Field of Study, is now working as the program manager for TALK2NICE, helped shape all aspects of the call centre, from the program promotion to privacy protocols and the establishment of program’s long-term goals.

 “Studies conducted before the pandemic found that isolation and loneliness have a negative impact on mental health and even led to increased mortality rates of up to 30%, which is similar to the rates associated with smoking and obesity,” says Ferreirinha.
 “NICE’s research has shown that isolation was a daily occurrence for many seniors prior to the pandemic.”